haiku/website/content/about/faq.md

 ## Using
 ### Why doesn't the tilde key work properly?
 The tilde {{< keyboard "~" >}} key is a dead key, used to type characters like ñ.
-To type a standalone tilde, you need to either press the tilde key twice, or press it followed by space.
+To type a standalone tilde, you need to either press the tilde key twice or press it followed by space.
 If you don't like this behavior, you can customize your dead keys in the Keymaps preferences panel.
 You can also use the "US" keyboard layout which doesn't include this feature.

 ### How do I change my keyboard layout?
 Use the Keymaps preferences.
 If your preferred layout is not available there yet, you can customize an existing one by drag'n'dropping the keys around.